 Emergency Bank Levy Information

 If are facing an IRS or state bank levy, our experienced team will create distance between you and the taxing authorities.
-We buy our clients much needed time, reductions, and reasonable solutions.
+We buy our clients much needed time and reasonable solutions.

 Bank Levies 101

-A bank levy is an enforced collection, where money is taken out of your bank account. happen if you do not pay your taxes or make arrangements to settle your debt.
-The following are seizure actions available to both the IRS and state:
+The IRS and the various state departments of revenue/taxation have vast collection powers.
+Their most powerful weapon to collect money is a bank levy.
+A bank levy is an enforced collection, where money is taken out of your bank account.
+This can happen if you do file your taxes, do not pay your taxes or make arrangements to settle a past-due tax liability.
+The following are seizure actions available to both the IRS and the states:

 - Seizure and sale of property that you hold (such as your car, boat, or house), or